mod242/container-demo/README.md

 	- [Install Docker CE For Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 	- [Install Docker for Mac](https://docs.docker.com/docker-for-mac/install/)

-2. Download the OpenLDAP container from the [Docker hub](https://hub.docker.com/r/osixia/openldap/)
+2. Download the OpenLDAP container from the [Docker Hub](https://hub.docker.com/r/osixia/openldap/)

-3. Download the DB2 V11.1.4.4 Developer-C Edition container from the [Docker Store](https://store.docker.com/images/db2-developer-c-edition)
+3. Download the IBM Db2 V11.5.0.0a container from the [Docker Hub](https://hub.docker.com/r/ibmcom/db2)

+**NOTE**: The Db2 container licensing has changed.
+Please refer to the **Db2 License** section below for details.<br>

 4. Create a directory on your target server for the ECM container downloads.

 5. Download the following containers from IBM Passport Advantage and save them to your download directory.
-	- IBM Content Platform Engine container
+	- IBM Content Platform Engine V5.5.4 container (Part Number: CC4FGML)
-	- IBM Content Navigator container
+	- IBM Content Navigator V3.0.7 container (Part Number: CC4EXML)

 6. Download the container platform installation tool from the [Github repository](https://github.com/ibm-ecm/container-demo) and save it to your download directory.